Mobile Users click the icon top left to navigate the site ![]()

 Please go to the Severn Trent Water website (https://www.stwater.co.uk/our-visitor-sites/carsington-water/parking-at-carsington) for the latest information on parking, which is by automatic number plate recognition (ANPR) at all three car parks.

 Visitor Centre Car Park: This is the largest car park, with overspill on busy days.
 It costs £7 to park all day, £6 for up to four hours, £3.50 for 1-2 hours and £2 for up to one hour.
-An annual pass costs £49, and an annual multi-site pass is £60.
 It is open 7:30am to 7pm (8pm in the summer months).

 Millfields Car Park: costs £3 up to 2 hours, and £4.50 over 2 hours.
 It has toilet facilities and is open from 8am until 7pm (8pm during the summer months).

-The best location to access the dam wall and walks below, also check Penn Carr, Millfields Island and feeding station in car park.
+This is the best location to access the dam wall and walks below, also for checking Penn Carr, Millfields Island and a feeding station in car park.
 Some of the expanse of water and the dam wall can be viewed from cars, which is useful in poor weather.

 BIRDING INFORMATION:– 70 daily, 100 monthly, 170 annually and 237 species (to 2022) recorded since 1992.

-Waders: Up to 1000 Lapwing in winter.
-Spring passage is variable, with up to 20 species in total, but only a few per day.
-Autumn passage can sometimes be poor.
-Oystercatcher, Lapwing and Redshank breed.
+Waders: Spring and autumn passage varies depending on the water level, with up to 20 species in total, but only a few per day.
+Oystercatcher regularly breeds, with Lapwing and Redshank now only occasionally breeding.

-Autumn/Winter Gull Roost: Up to 10,000 birds, with 13 species recorded.
-View from Sheepwash Hide or Stones Island at dusk.
+Autumn/winter gull roost: Up to 10,000 birds, with 13 species recorded.
+Best viewed from Sheepwash Hide or Stones Island at dusk.

-Please leave records of birds, mammals, butterflies and dragonflies in diaries provided, with details and contact names, essential for any significant sightings.
+PLEASE leave records of birds, mammals, butterflies and dragonflies in the hide diaries provided, with details and contact names, essential for any significant sightings.